signalfx/signalfx-agent/docs/auto-discovery.md

 manually in the config file in conjunction with monitor that should monitor the discovered service.

+## Troubleshooting

+The simplest way to see what services an instance of the agent has discovered, along with the variables that can be matched against this service, is to run the command `signalfx-agent status`.
+Near the end of this output will be a list of discovered endpoints that the agent knows about.

 ## Manually Defined Services

 While service discovery is useful, sometimes it is just easier to manually define services to monitor.
 This can be done by setting the `host` and `port` option in a monitor's config to the host/port that you need to monitor.
-These two values are what the auto discovery mechanism provides for you automatically.
+These two values are the core of what the auto discovery mechanism provides for you automatically.

 For example (making use of YAML references to reduce repetition):